 Heidi Marcelo-Calero is a real estate and business law attorney in Miami, Florida.
 She has over 13 years of experience in assisting local business owners start-up their businesses and creating structures and strategies that will maximize their business and stave off future litigation.
 In addition, she is counsel for commercial lending departments in local banks, private lenders, and has helped hundreds of local home buyers realize their dreams of homeownership while ensuring that their investments are always 100% guaranteed from Title or lien defects.
 Heidi Marcelo-Calero is a proud FIU Honors College Alumna ('01) who is committed to assisting future alumni achieve their maximum potential.

-Ileana Musa is the head of International Banking & Lending.
+Ileana Musa is the head of International Banking & Lending at Morgan Stanley.
 Ileana received her BBA degree, with a concentration in finance, from the University of Miami and an M.B.A. degree in finance from Florida International University.
 Ileana is the chair of the Corporate Advisory Board of the Association of Latino Professionals for America (ALPFA) and leads, Women of ALPFA, a strategic initiative focused on advancing Latinas.
 Ileana serves on the board of Zoetic Stage, a South Florida Theatre company and Art Partner with the Adrienne Arsht Center for the Performing Arts as well as the Board of the Florida International Bankers Association (FIBA).Ileana was recognized in Fortune magazine as one of ALPFA’s Top 50 Most Powerful Latinas in corporate America in 2018 and 2017.
 In 2016 she was awarded the 2015 Top 10 Corporate Executives of the Year by Latina Style magazine.

 |Carlos A. Somoza